HorizenOfficial/evm-documentation/docs/build.md

 #### Set Up

-1. Remove any previous version of Docker including any Docker-compose plugin before starting.
+1. Remove any previous version of Docker including any Docker-compose plugins before starting.
 2. Install Docker, the Docker-compose plugin, bc (arbitrary precision calculator language) and jq (a command-line JSON processor), using the following commands:

 ```